Welcome to the website for Mrs. Prowell.

 Countryside is using an office hour conference model.
 Please see the school calendar for dates.

-3rd Grade will be going Orchestra Hall in Minneapolis to see the Minnesota Orchestra perform "Watch the Orchestra Grow" on October 24.
+3rd Grade and 3-4 CP will be going to Orchestra Hall in Minneapolis to see the Minnesota Orchestra perform.
+More details will be available in the fall.

 Permission slips will go out approximately 2 weeks before the field trip.